sladygin/simpas/README.md

 * **Exit code** - MANDATORY - the code that the command is expected to return if terminates correctly.
 If a command returns a different code, the job is considered failed, the **Output condition** will not be set
 * **Log file** - OPTIONAL - if set, the output of the command will be redirected to this file.
+If not set, the output will be redirected to the simpas' log.

 ###Example
 The file _tables.tbl_ is an example of a simple chain of jobs.
 You may run it